Farnborough, London: History

 The village name derives from Fearnbiorginga, meaning a village among the ferns on the hill.
 Old records date from 862 when Ethelbert, King of Wessex, gave away 950 acres at Farnborough.
 The village was not included in the Domesday Book of 1086, but the manor existed in the Middle Ages and was held in the 13th century by Simon de Montfort.

 The village evolved on the main road from London to Hastings which originally ran via Church Road and Old Hill (to the south of the village).

 The George pub existed in the 16th century and was used as a coaching inn.
 Coaches and horses were accommodated later.
 In 1639 a severe storm destroyed St Giles' Church –it was later rebuilt.

 Suburban development occurred in the post-Second World War years, resulting in the village becoming almost contiguous with the London conurbation, however Green Belt legislation prevented any further development southwards.
-On 30 March 2008, a Cessna Citation jet carrying five people onboard crashed into a house in the village.
+On 30 March 2008, a Cessna Citation jet carrying five people on board crashed into a house in the village.
 All five people on board died, including former racing drivers Richard Lloyd and David Leslie.

 Local government

 Farnborough formed a civil parish in the Ruxley hundred of Kent.
 In 1840 the parish was included in the Metropolitan Police District.
 It was part of the Bromley rural sanitary district and went on to form part of the Bromley Rural District from 1894 to 1934.
-The parish was abolished in 1934 under a county review order, following the Local Government Act 1929, and its area was split between the Municipal Borough of Bromley (3 acres) and Orpington Urban District (1,426 acres).
+The parish was abolished on 1 April 1934 under a county review order, following the Local Government Act 1929, and its area was split between Bromley in the Municipal Borough of Bromley (3 acres) and Orpington in the Orpington Urban District (1,426 acres).
+At the 1931 census (the last before the abolition of the parish), Farnborough had a population of 4373.
 The entire area has formed part of the London Borough of Bromley in Greater London since 1965.

 Farnborough is part of the Farnborough and Crofton ward for elections to Bromley London Borough Council.

 In film

 On 1 May 1933, British Pathé released As Befits a Romany Queen.
 The subject was the funeral of Urania Boswell, wife of Levi Boswell, of Willow Walk, behind Princess Royal University Hospital, on 24 April.
-She was the last Queen of the Kent (England) Gypsies (Romani People).
+She was the last Queen of the Kent Gypsies (Romani People).
 The film lasts just under two minutes, and follows the cortège into Saint Giles the Abbott Church, where the gravestone may still be found, near to the war memorial.